 Microeconomics is the study of human behavior and choices as they relate to relatively small units, such as an individual, a firm, an industry, or a single market.
 Macroeconomics is the study of human behavior and choices as they relate to an entire economy.

-V. APPENDIX A: WORKING WITH DIAGRAMS
+VII.
+APPENDIX A: WORKING WITH DIAGRAMS

-A. Two-Variable Diagrams
+A two variable diagram represents a relationship between two variables.
 Variables may be directly related (when one changes, the other changes in the same way) or inversely related (when one changes, the other changes in the opposite way).
 Variables can also be independent of each other.
 This condition exists if as one variable changes, the other does not.

-B. Slope of a Line
+A. Slope of a Line

 The slope of a line is the ratio of the change in the variable on the vertical axis to the change in the variable on the horizontal axis, and is used to learn how much one variable changes as the other variable changes.

-C. Slope of a Line is Constant
+B. The Slope of a Line is Constant

 The slope between any two points on a straight line is always the same as the slope between any other two points on that line.

-D. Slope of a Curve
+C. Slope of a Curve

 The slope of a curved line at any given point is equal to the slope of a straight line tangent to the curve at that point.

-E. The 45-Degree Line
+D. The 45-Degree Line

 The 45-degree line is a straight line that bisects the right angle formed by the intersection of the vertical and horizontal axes.

-F. Pie Charts
+E. Pie Charts

 Pie charts are used to demonstrate how the parts of a whole are distributed.

-G. Bar Graphs
+F. Bar Graphs

 Bar graphs are used to convey relative relationships.

-H. Line Graphs
+G. Line Graphs

 Line graphs are useful for illustrating changes in a variable over some time period, but convey different messages depending on the measurement scale used.
 Sometimes two line graphs are shown on the same axes to draw attention to the relationship or the difference between the two variables.

-V. APPENDIX B: SHOULD YOU MAJOR IN ECONOMICS?
+VIII.
+APPENDIX B: SHOULD YOU MAJOR IN ECONOMICS?

+Students often consider the dollars at the end of the college degree.
+When choosing a major, students often consider 1) how much they enjoy studying a particular subject, 2) what they would like to see themselves doing in the future, and 3) what their income prospects are.

-A. Five Myths about Economics and an Economics Major
+A. Five Myths about Economics and Being an Economics Major

 Some things that people think about an economics major and about a career in economics are not true.
 The five myths about economics are: